Azure/terraform-provider-acsengine/docs/acsengine_kubernetes_cluster.md

 The following arguments are supported:

-* `name` - (Required) The name of the cluster to create.
+* `name` - (Required) The name of the cluster to create, which will be the deployment name.
 Changing this forces a new resource to be created.
 * `resource_group` - (Required) Specifies the name of the resource group where the resource exist.
 A new resource group will be created with the cluster, which will also be deleted with the cluster.
 Changing this forces a new resource to be created.
 * `location` - (Required) The location where the cluster should be created.
 Changing this forces a new resource to be created.
 * `master_profile` - (Required) A master profile block as documented below.
 * `agent_pool_profiles` - (Required) One or more agent pool profile blocks as documented below.
 * `linux_profile` - (Required) A Linux profile block as documented below.
+* `windows_profile` - (Optional) A Windows profile block as documented below.
+This is required if any agent pools have `os_type` set to 'Windows'.
 * `service_principal` - (Required) A service principal block as documented below.
 * `kubernetes_version` - (Optional) The Kubernetes version running on the cluster.
 * `tags` - (Optional) A mapping of tags to assign to the resource.